MLB

 You can also shop around for the best odds when you have accounts on multiple sportsbooks.
 This helps you find the best value on a specific prop.

-Some betting sites may have a prop that isn’t available at another platform, so you’ll want to take advantage of this as well.
+Some betting sites may have a prop that isn’t available on another platform, so you’ll want to take advantage of this as well.

 Don’t cap your upside by sticking to only one site.
 Branch out to several and this will make it more likely that your sports betting venture will be successful.